You may have a garment that you need to alter but it has bias binding (or edging) along the armhole and/or neckline edge.

-Next, fold the binding along the fold lines and just sew the binding back on to the neck edge following the same exact stitching lines that the manufacturer used.
+Next, fold the binding along its original fold lines and just sew the binding back on to the neck edge following the same exact stitching lines that the manufacturer used originally.

 That way, it will look professional, like you never did the alteration:

 The outer layer was the chiffon and the under layer was lining made of polyester.

 The manufacturer had sewn these two layers together at the underam area.

 So, just take out the stitching and separate the 2 layers:

 You can see the outer layer chiffon fabric on the left and the lining on the right in the photo below.